luqeei1/RISCV-Group23/README.md

 There are 3 branches of interest:
 - ```main``` is the current branch which contains the fully functional and verified pipelined processor with hazard handling, 2-way cache and branch prediction (in the ```rtl``` folder).
 To run this, the newest version of Verilator ***MUST*** be downloaded, otherwise it will not function as intended.
   This branch also contains instructions in this README.md document on how to: run the tests, including F1 and pdf.
 It also contains videos of these working and a brief explanation of the assembly code, the contributions table and a brief outline of which components were made by who and how they work (although more details of these can be found in our personal statements and logbooks in this branch).
-It also contains screenshots of simulations,
+It also contains screenshots of simulations and videos located in the ```Test_Results``` folder and a ```tb``` folder with the assembly files and the ```./doit.sh``` script to run Tests 1-5. ```docs``` also contains our logbooks and our personal statements.
-- ```final_pipeline``` contains the fully functional and verified pipelined processor with hazard handling.
+- ```final_pipeline``` contains the fully functional and verified pipelined processor with hazard handling (including a branch prediction unit).
 This branch contains a folder called rtl_pipelining which can be run and verified, and it will work on the older version of Verilator as well as the new one.
 - ```final_single_cycle``` contains the fully functional and verified single-cycle processor and contains a folder called rtl_single_cycle which can be run and verified.
 It will work on the older version of Verilator as well as the new one.

+There are also other branches, which were primarily made for debugging and testing purposes when trying to implement pipelining and cache, but only the above 3 are to be assessed properly.

+Note that debugging was often done as a group with multiple people working on a single laptop, so some people's work may be committed through another person's laptop.
+Work was evenly divided among the group but everybody contributed to debugging and this often meant making edits to files that we didn't contribute directly to.